1985

 Buyout

-OXBOW celebrated its 35th anniversary last year by changing owners and becoming an independent French brand once again.
-It is being led by 2 industry enthusiasts with undeniable experience, Emmanuel Debruères and Jean-Christophe Chetail.
+OXBOW celebrated its 35th anniversary last year by changing ownership and becoming an independent French brand once again.
+It is now led by two industry enthusiasts with undeniable experience: Emmanuel Debruères and Jean-Christophe Chetail.

 Emmanuel Debruères : A word from the president